 Overview

-In this tutorial, we will go over the basics of Snowflake, introducing you to the product but also to the different features which makes it stand out against its competitors.
-Snowflake is available on multiple cloud platforms, but in this tip we’ll be using the Azure cloud platform.
+In this tutorial, we will go over the basics of Snowflake, introducing you to the product but also to some of the different features which make it stand out against its competitors.
+Snowflake is available on multiple cloud platforms, but in this tip, we’ll be using the Azure cloud platform.
 Snowflake is a managed service; set-up and billing go through Snowflake.
 It behaves a bit like a black box, you don’t really notice which cloud platform is used.
 This also means however you cannot use any Azure credits to play with Snowflake.
 You can however start a 30-day trial with $400 worth of credits if you want to follow along.

 The high-level outline of the tutorial is as follows: